romainaugier/RomanoRender/README.md

 Features list :
 - Intel embree3 for fast path tracing
-- Square, directional, dome/hdri and point lights
+- Square, distant, dome/hdri and point lights
 - Direct and indirect illumination
 - Basic shader with lambertian for the diffuse brdf and GGX/Cook-Torrance for the reflective brdf and the btdf
 - Random Walk Subsurface Scattering